E1pp/weave/docs/intro.md

 ```

 ## 3. Second look at `futures`.
 Sequential combinators.
 Now we will look at combinators.
 You have already seen one -- `futures::Box`.
-As you have already notices, they are applied like this
+As you have already noticed, they are applied like this
 ```cpp
 std::move(futures) | CombinatorObject;
 ```